KananMahammadli/Data-Insight2021/Assignments/1 - Writing Simple Apps Using Python/1 - Roman Number to Decimal Converter App/README.md

 * When the **Quit** button or close window is clicked, message box appears to make sure user wants to close the app<br />
 <br />![quit](https://user-images.githubusercontent.com/53794602/134482400-3c9f4acc-007a-4e39-8a3f-301f5f4bd873.png)<br />

+## Blog
+You can follow [this link](https://www.datainsightonline.com/post/roman-number-to-decimal-converter-app) to see my blog on Data Insight where I have explained all the details of the code